 September 15, 1943: The “Hollywood Cavalcade” arrived in Cincinnati, Ohio at the city’s Union Terminal, a half-hour later than scheduled.
 After their arrival, they went to Nippert Stadium at the University of Cincinnati for a 3 pm free bond rally mass meeting.
 They then went to the Albee Theater for the main show which started at 7 pm.

-Read the two articles for more details about the events.
+Read the articles for more details about the events.

 Photos: The first two are the September 15th article; the second two are the September 16th article.
-Judy was not in the photo of the stars taken at the train station due to her cold.
+Judy was not in the photo of the stars taken at the train station due to being out with a cold.